 It always amazes us at LIVIN how things come together and how our message and organisation attracts such incredible and inspiring people.

-Last month the organisation was contacted by a supporter who had sadly lost her son earlier in the year.
-Her son was a talented and prominent figure and contributor to film and television especially within his position at the ABC which led to LIVIN's introduction to the incredible team at the Griffith Film School in Brisbane.
+Last month the organisation was contacted by supporter, Ann Ricketts, who sadly lost her son earlier in the year.
+Her son, Kieran Ricketts, was a talented and prominent figure and contributor to film and television especially within his position at the ABC which led to LIVIN's introduction to the incredible team at the Griffith Film School in Brisbane.